openebs-archive/openebs-docs/docs/ugndm.md

     exclude: "loop,/dev/fd0,/dev/sr0,/dev/ram,/dev/dm-,/dev/md"
 ```

 **Note:** It is recommended to use OpenEBS provisioner alone in the cluster.
-If you are using other storage provider provisioner like `gce-pd` along with OpenEBS, use exclude filters to avoid those disks being consumed by OpenEBS.
-For example, if you are using the `standard` storage class in GKE with storage provisioner as [kubernetes.io/gce-pd](http://kubernetes.io/gce-pd), and when it creates a PVC, a GPD is attached to the node.
+If you are using other storage provider provisioner like `gce-pd` along with OpenEBS, use exclude filters to avoid those disks from being consumed by OpenEBS.
+For example, if you are using the `standard` storage class in GKE with storage provisioner as kubernetes.io/gce-pd, and when it creates a PVC, a GPD is attached to the node.
 This GPD will be detected by NDM and it may be used by OpenEBS for provisioning volume.
 To avoid this scenario, it is recommended to put the associated device path created on the node in the **exclude** field under **path-filter**.
 If GPD is attached as `/dev/sdc` , then add `/dev/sdc` in the above mentioned field.

 **Example snippet:**